AlonCohen96/Chess-JS/README.md

 # Chess-JS
-A chess game made with JavaScript with some fun gamemodes
+A chess game written in JavaScript with some fun gamemodes.

 Try out the [Live Demo](https://splendorous-taffy-82a2a4.netlify.app/)!